bsrobinson/AspNetMvcWebpack-Template/README.md

 ### Replacements during publish

 If you want to replace some text in your published files; for example to insert text that cannot be committed to source control, you can use the `Replacements` feature of the publish script.
-To do this, within the `Publish` object in `secrets.json` you can add, for example:
+To do this, within the `Publish` config object you can add, for example:

 ```javascript
 "Replacements": [{